yalmip/yalmip.github.io/_posts/2017-09-16-ApproximatingQP.md

 To showcase the generality and convenince of the [interp1](/command/interp1), let us answer a common question which addresses the problem of solving integer quadratic programs using linear solvers, and to make matters worse, we study indefinite quadratic objectives.

 The simple idea we will use is to approximate the quadratic function as a piecewise affine function.
-Of course, this is not necessarily a good way to solve indefinite quadratic programs, but it is a common strategy.
+Of course, this is not necessarily a good way to solve indefinite quadratic programs, but it is a common strategy ([see this post](/example/nonconvexquadraticprogramming) for some alternatives).
 Let us assume we want to minimize the indefinite objective \\(x'^TQx - y^TRy\\) over the unit-box intersected with \\(\sum x + \sum y = 1\\).

 ````matlab
 n = 10;